-Consequences for a pupil who commits an act of bullying or retaliation shall be varied and graded according to the nature of the behavior, the developmental age of the pupil, and the pupil's history of problem behaviors and performance.
-Remedial measures shall be designed to correct the problem behavior, prevent another occurrence of the problem, protect and provide support for the victim, and take corrective action for documented systematic problems related to bullying.
+Consequences for a student who commits an act of bullying or retaliation, shall be varied, and graded according to the nature of the behavior, the developmental age of the student, and the student's history of problem behaviors and performance.
+Remedial measures shall be designed to correct the problem behavior, prevent another occurrence of the problem, protect, and provide support for the victim, and take corrective action for documented systematic problems related to bullying.

 XIII.
-Reporting of Substantiated Incidents to the Superintendent (NH RSA 193-F:4, II(1))

-The Principal or designee shall forward all substantiated reports of bullying to the Superintendent or designee upon completion of the Principal's or designee's investigation.
+Reporting of Substantiated Incidents to the Superintendent (NH RSA 193-F:4, II(l)) The Principal or their Designee, shall forward all substantiated reports of bullying to the Superintendent or Designee upon completion of the Principal's or their Designee's investigation.

 XIV.
-Communication With Parents Upon Completion of Investigation (NH RSA 193-F:4, II(m))
+Communication with Parent(s)/Guardian(s) Upon Completion of Investigation (NH RSA 193-F:4, II(m))

-- 1. Within 10 school days of completing an investigation, the Principal or designee will notify the parents of the pupils involved of his/her findings and the result of the investigation. - 2.
-In accordance with the Family Educational Rights and Privacy Act and other law concerning pupil privacy, the District will not disclose educational records of pupils including the discipline and remedial action assigned to those pupils and the parents of other pupils involved in a bullying incident.
+Within 10 school days of completing an investigation, the Principal or their Designee will notify the parent(s)/guardian(s) of the students involved of their findings and the result of the investigation.

+In accordance with the Family Educational Rights and Privacy Act and other laws concerning student privacy, the District will not disclose educational records of students including the discipline and remedial action assigned to those students and the parent(s)/guardian(s) of other students involved in a bullying incident.